Clarity-Digital-Twin/SeizureTransformer/literature/arxiv_submission/CORE_2_SEIZURETRANSFORMER_MODEL.md

 | VHMUH | 42% | 2.3 | 48% |
 | FNUSA | 35% | 1.8 | 41% |

+Source: Table I in `literature/markdown/seizure_transformer/SeizureTransformer.md` (FP per day = FA/24h).

 ### Key Claim
-> "Achieved state-of-the-art performance with 37% sensitivity at 1 FA/24h on Dianalund dataset"
+"Achieved state‑of‑the‑art performance with 37% sensitivity at 1 FA/24h on Dianalund dataset" — supported by the above table.

 ---